leofeasby/Assignment-4/README.md

 # Assignment-4

-Here is the contents of my tasks.json file:
+Here are the contents of my tasks.json file:

 {
     "tasks": [